chanyoonzhu/leetcode-python/index.md

 dynamic programming -
-backtracking with memoization; steps: build dp memory, define what dp[i] represents, find update function(s)
+backtracking with memoization; steps: build dp memory, define what dp[i] represents, find update function(s) space can be optimized to O(1) if only need to track constant time of variables for each update

+greedy -
+Pick the locally optimal move at each step, and that will lead to the globally optimal solution.
+Iterate over the array and update at each step the standard set for such problems: 1.current element 2.current local maximum sum (at this given point) 3.global maximum sum seen so far.

 backtracking - if cannot use greedy, then cannot optimize further optimize O(2^n) complexity?
 1239